datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 xp: 100
 ```

 The bare bone of Python data science ecosystem is NumPy array.
 Other tools like Pandas, Matplotlib, Scikit-learn are all based and built on NumPy arrays.
-That's why, understanding the functionality of NumPy is very crucial.
+That's why, understanding the functionality of NumPy is crucial.
 NumPy arrays are basically equivalent of matrices in Matlab and vectors in R.
-In order to use the functionality of NumPy one need to install and import it.
-For anyone using Anaconda distribution (which is the rule of thumb) NumPy is available out of the box.
-In order to import NumPy one need to use the `import` keyword of Python
+In order to use the functionality of NumPy one need to import it.
+In order to import NumPy you need to use the `import` keyword.
 ```
 import numpy as np
 ```
 As you notice, we imported NumPy as **np**.
 Np here is an alias we gave it so that we don't have to write **numpy** every time.
-Here are some generally accepted aliases that you may come up with frequently:
+Here are some generally accepted aliases that you may come across frequently:
 1. Numpy - np
 2. Pandas - pd
 3. Matplotlib.pyplot - plt
 4. Seaborn - sns

-From here on, we will use aliases where possible.
+From here on, we will use these aliases where possible.

 `@instructions`
-Import NumPy and give it an alias **np**
+Import NumPy and give it an alias **np**.

 `@hint`
 In order to import a module, use `import` keyword.